Web Development vs Web Design – What's the Difference and Which Do You Need?

 API developmentBackend$2,500 – $10,000

 Not sure what team composition your project needs?
-Get in touch — we’ll help you figure it out with a free consultation.
+Get in touch — we will help you figure it out with a free consultation.

 Myth 1: "A web designer can handle development too"

 Increasingly rare in 2026.
 The technological complexity has reached a level where design and development are distinct professions.
-“Unicorn” professionals who excel at both exist, but they’re typically stronger in one area than the other.
+Unicorns who excel at both exist, but they are typically stronger in one area than the other.

 Myth 2: "You don't need a designer — the developer can design it"

-An experienced developer can create a functional interface, but professional visual design, user research, and UX strategy require different competencies.
-The difference always shows in the final result.
+An experienced developer can produce a functional interface, but professional visual design, user research, and UX strategy demand different competencies.
+The difference shows in the final result.

 Myth 3: "AI will replace both soon"

-AI in 2026 is more of an assistant than a replacement.
-It accelerates operational tasks (code generation, layout suggestions), but strategic planning, user research, and complex problem-solving remain human competencies.
+AI in 2026 is an assistant, not a replacement.
+It accelerates operational tasks (code generation, layout suggestions), but strategic planning, user research, and complex problem-solving stay human.

 Myth 4: "You don't need either for WordPress"